ai-adams/pawsy-rasa/data/README.md

 The `misc_flexible` intent captures user responses that indicate openness or flexibility in making a choice.
 These users do not have a strong preference and are willing to go along with any suggestion or option.
 This intent ensures the chatbot can recognize and respond effectively to users who express flexibility, allowing for seamless decision-making and suggestions.

+The `misc_goodbye` intent captures user expressions signaling the end of a conversation or departure.
+These examples reflect various ways users might say goodbye, ranging from formal to casual.
+Recognizing this intent allows the chatbot to respond appropriately to users concluding the interaction, fostering a polite and friendly experience.

+The `misc_greet` intent captures user expressions of greetings, which initiate the conversation in various formal and informal tones.
+This list accommodates different contexts and personal styles of saying hello, including casual, friendly, and inquisitive greetings.
+Recognizing this intent ensures the chatbot can respond warmly, setting a positive tone for the interaction.

 The `misc_other` intent captures user responses that fall outside predefined categories, indicating unique or unusual circumstances or preferences.
 This intent reflects situations where users feel their specific needs or living arrangements don’t align with standard options.
 Recognizing this intent allows the chatbot to handle exceptions gracefully and offer flexibility in recommendations.

+The `misc_remorse` intent captures user expressions of sadness, regret, or emotional discomfort.
+These examples reflect various ways users might convey feelings of remorse, guilt, or disappointment.
+Recognizing this intent allows the chatbot to respond with empathy and support, creating a compassionate interaction that acknowledges the user’s emotions.

 The `misc_unsure` intent captures user responses that indicate uncertainty, indecision, or lack of knowledge about a particular question or preference.
 These users might need more information or time to think before providing a definitive answer.
 Recognizing this intent allows the chatbot to provide support, clarification, or guidance to help the user make a more informed choice.